 May contain errors — check source documents for definitive information.

-The bill is currently at the second reading in the House of Commons.
-If it progresses, it would move to committee stage, then further readings, and potentially to the House of Lords for consideration.
+The bill is currently at the second reading stage in the House of Commons.
+After this, it would move on to Committee Stage and subsequent readings before Lords consideration.

 Generated 21 February 2026